tyler-potthoff/Project-1/README.md

  - VOC shares the sensor ELVPHD Norfolk HD 4, but none of the same for the other four

 ### Step 2
- - It is found that from a three day stretch in Broken Bow, from February 18th through February 20th, recorded the max for PM2.5, PM10
+ - It is found that from three days in Broken Bow, from February 18th through February 20th, the maximum was recorded for PM2.5, PM10
- - After research, I found out that it was a super cold stretch of days that didn't have much
+ - After research, I found out that it was a super cold stretch of days that didn't have much precipitation

+### Step 3
+ -